Roaring Fork Valley 2017 Report

-Scholars who attended our 5-week Colorado program gained an average of 1.3 months of grade equivalent reading and math skills, as opposed to losing up to three months of skills as their average peers would.
+Scholars who attended our 5-week Colorado program in 2017 gained an average of 1-2 months of grade equivalent in reading and 3-4 months of grade equivalent in math skills, as opposed to losing up to three months of skills as their average peers would.

-In the summer of 2015, 631 scholars in grades K-4 were enrolled in our program.
+In the summer of 2017, more than 600 scholars in grades K-4 were enrolled in our Roaring Fork Valley program.

 Program Dates and Hours

-Children participated in the program at the following sites: Basalt Elementary School, Crystal River Elementary School, and Sopris Elementary School.
+Children participate in the program at the following sites: Basalt Elementary School, Crystal River Elementary School, and Sopris Elementary School.

-Summer Advantage employed 102 staff members this summer, including Program Managers, Assistant Program Managers, Operations Administrators, Teachers, and Teacher’s Assistants.
-By employing 92 high-performing teaching staff this summer, our program maintained a teacher-to-student ratio of no more than 1 to 13 to ensure more individualized attention for our scholars.
+Summer Advantage employed nearly 100 staff members this summer, including Program Managers, Assistant Program Managers, Operations Administrators, Teachers, and Teacher’s Assistants.
+By employing high-performing teaching staff this summer, our program maintained a teacher-to-student ratio of no more than 1 to 12 to ensure more individualized attention for our scholars.

 All staff members were provided with 45 hours of pre-service training.
 Staff members receive approximately 15 hours of training through self-paced, online learning modules.
 Summer Advantage also provided 30 hours of face-to-face professional development for staff that took place the week of June 20-24 prior to the program’s start.
 In-person training was led by nationally-recognized Summer Advantage trainers and covered topics such as Data-Driven Instruction; Partnering Effectively with Parents; Collaborative Teaching; Effective Behavior Management and Classroom Culture; and Maximizing Small Group Instruction.

-This summer, our scholars gained on average nearly 1 month in grade equivalent reading skills and gained nearly 2 months of math skills, based on STAR reading and math tests, a nationally-normed assessment.
+This summer, our scholars gained on average 1-2 month in grade equivalent reading skills and gained 3-4 months of math skills, based on STAR reading and math tests, a nationally-normed assessment.

 Average Daily Attendance